binitshah/accelerokey/README.md

 :clock330:
 Alright, it's 3:30am.
 I am in dire need of coffee, but I am very happy man.
 For the last two and half hours, I struggled with the chrome input API until I stumbled upon the glory that is the debugger.
 I've also learned a lot about content and background scripts.
 I'm starting to see why people like chrome extensions, but it definitely look a lot of existential and morally questioning moments to get here.
 Aditya finished his part more or less and went back to catch some sleep.
 I should probably follow suit, but I might just stay here and work on my website after I finished the extension.
 Shameless plug: [http://binitshah.com](http://binitshah.com).
 Hopefully by the time you see this, I'll have added a chat bot on the main page.
 It's pretty cool.
 Alright, until the next commit, my friend.

+:clock730:
+Oh boy, it's 7:30am and there's been a lot of progress.
+Let's get into it.
+Aditya will be back in an hour or so to finish up firebase authentication stuff and iron out the flickering issue with the interpretation.
+On my side, I've been making slow but sure progress.
+The chrome extension is technically on the chrome store now, but it's not the final version.
+It can log you in and submit key presses.
+The key presses stuff was an absolute pain in the ass.
+The logging in part was saved by a [clutch guide](https://github.com/firebase/quickstart-js/tree/master/auth/chromextension).
+I've got about three hours left, so I'm hoping I can finish the app and create a quick landing page before the submission deadline.